-EMRIs have not yet been included in global fit studies, mainly because these sources are difficult to detect even in Gaussian instrumental noise.
-Even sources with high signal-to-noise ratio (SNR) are usually instantaneous sub-noise sources: to detect them, it is necessary to integrate over thousands to millions of cycles and over multiple harmonics of the EMRI signal.
+EMRIs have not yet been included in global fit studies, mainly because these sources are difficult to detect even in Gaussian instrumental noise~\cite{Gair:2004iv, Babak:2017tow, Chua:2021aah, Strub:2025dfs}.
+Even sources with high signal-to-noise ratio (SNR) are usually instantaneously quiet sources: to detect them, it is necessary to integrate over thousands to millions of cycles and over multiple harmonics of the EMRI signal.
 The motion of a compact stellar-mass object around an MBH can be decomposed into azimuthal ($\phi$), radial ($\chi$), and polar ($\theta$) motion with non-commensurate frequencies.
 In a Keplerian orbit, all three frequencies are equal, whereas in General Relativity there is precession of the apoapsis and precession of the orbital plane around the MBH spin (due to spin–orbit coupling).
 These frequencies slowly evolve under radiation reaction.
 The total EMRI signal is therefore a “chorus” of multiple harmonics of these fundamental frequencies.
 Here we give an oversimplified description, focusing on the GW features relevant for our analysis; more detailed discussions can be found in \cite{Katz:2021yft}.

 In this paper, we do not address the problem of EMRI detection; we assume that old methods~\cite{Babak:2009ua, Cornish:2008zd} or more recent approaches~\cite{Strub:2025dfs} work well.
-Our main objective is to investigate and quantify the interaction (``chat'') between EMRIs and other GW sources, in particular GBs.
+Our main objective is to investigate and quantify the interaction (``cross talk'') between EMRIs and other GW sources, in particular GBs.
 Merging MBHs (massive black hole binaries, MBHBs) produce the strongest GW signals in LISA data, but most of their SNR accumulates in the few weeks prior to merger, making them effectively transient sources.
-Current rate estimates for MBH mergers are uncertain but not very high, ranging from a few to a few hundred per year~\cite{LISA:2022yao}.
+Current rate estimates for MBH mergers are uncertain but not very high, ranging between 1--100s per year~\cite{LISA:2022yao}.
 We assume that these signals can be accurately characterized, so that residuals after subtraction contain a negligible amount of GW power associated with them.
 We also assume that their recovery is not affected by the presence of EMRIs; therefore, we focus only on the superposition of EMRIs with millions of GBs.